adaltas/node-nikita/src/misc/conditions.coffee.md

 ```

       if: (options, skip, succeed) ->
-        return succeed() if typeof options.if is 'undefined'
+        # return succeed() if typeof options.if is 'undefined'
         options.if = [options.if] unless Array.isArray options.if
         ok = true
         each(options.if)
         .on 'item', (si, next) ->
           return next() unless ok
-          options.log?
+          # options.log?
 "Mecano `if`"
           type = typeof si
-          if si is null
+          if si is null or type is 'undefined'
             ok = false
             next()
           else if type is 'boolean' or type is 'number'